manuel-dileo/pokemon-data-science/README.md

 ﻿
 # Pokémon Data Science

-Exploratory analysis and application of machine learning algorithms on a pokemon dataset.
+Exploratory analysis and application of machine learning algorithms on a pokémon dataset.

 ## Dataset
 The Complete Pokemon Dataset has been downloaded from [Kaggle](https://www.kaggle.com/rounakbanik/pokemon/home).